sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **assertTaskAssignmentByUser**

-Check that correct user is assigned (claimed) to the task.
-Can only be used in a context of process instance execution.
+Check that the correct user is assigned (claimed) to the task.
+Can only be used in the context of process instance execution.

 - Example